The field of customer service is ever-evolving.

 A Decisive Year

-The companies that stay on top of 2022’s biggest trends in customer service will likely enjoy a sustained advantage over their rivals.
+This year’s biggest trends will have a lasting impact on the future of customer service.
+The companies that stay on top of them will likely enjoy a sustained competitive advantage over their rivals.

-If you’re an ecommerce brand looking to deliver amazing customer service, automation with Zowie can bring you more satisfied customers and higher revenue.
+If you’re an ecommerce brand looking to deliver great customer service, automation with Zowie can bring you higher customer satisfaction and revenue.

 Want to see how it works?